InternetOfPeers/hiero-write-here/docs/hip-XXXX-private-message-box.md

 ### Security Considerations

-**Front running the first message:**
+**Front Running the First Message:**

 Although unlikely, considering that the topic is permissionless, a malicious user can technically send the first message before the correct owner of the message box has the possibility to do it, especially if the client is implemented incorrectly or there are unexpected issues between the creation of the topic and the sending of the first message.
 This can cause problems if the owner of the message box does not immediately notice the issue, so the risk is users starts sending private messages to malicious users.

-To solve this problem, the message box owner must sign the first message payload, and the sender must verify that the first message payload's signature correspond with the message box owner admnin key.
+To solve this problem, the message box owner MUST sign the first message payload, and the sender MUST verify that the first message payload's signature correspond with the message box owner admnin key.

 **Deterministic Signature Serialization:**